PlagueHO/CosmosDB/docs/Remove-CosmosDbDatabase.md

 ## SYNOPSIS

-Delete a datanase from a CosmosDB account.
+Delete a database from a CosmosDB account.

 ## SYNTAX